International Protocol Learning: The history of Western table etiquette from the ground up

 Due to the historical background, the manner of transmission remains ambiguous.
 This can lead to a useless dispute about the correctness of small things, but first, let’s look at the history in order to understand what the “differences” are.

-There is no single Western table etiquette The West includes European countries, North America and South America.
+The West includes European countries, North America and South America.
 Of course, it is not the case that the same table etiquette is used in more than 100 of these countries.

 The Western table manners that have been introduced to the world are still vague and few people know exactly what they are.